mit-ccc/BuildingBridges/schedule.md

 Learn the art of relationship building through one-on-one interactions.
 Discuss the emotional and narrative aspects of relationships in organizing teams.

 {: .note }
 > - Simmons, Ian.
-"On One-to-Ones," in The Next Steps of Organizing: Putting Theory into Action, Sociology 91r Seminar, (1998), (pp. 12-15) (1998).
+“On One-to-Ones,” in The Next Steps of Organizing: Putting Theory into Action, Sociology 91r Seminar, (1998), (pp. 12-15) (1998).
 > - Nussbaum, Martha.
-"Chapter 1: Emotions and Judgments of Value" in Upheavals of Thought: The Intelligence of Emotions, (2001), (pp. 19-33).
+“Chapter 1: Emotions and Judgments of Value”, in Upheavals of Thought: The Intelligence of Emotions, (2001), (pp. 19-33).
 > - Bruner, Jerome.
-"The Narrative Creation of Self" in Making Stories: Law, Literature, Life,(2002), (pp.63-76).
+“The Narrative Creation of Self” in Making Stories: Law, Literature, Life,(2002), (pp.63-76).
 > - Bruner, Jerome.
-"Chapter 2: Two Modes of Thought" in Actual Minds, Possible Worlds (1986), (pp.11–25).
+“Chapter 2: Two Modes of Thought”, in Actual Minds, Possible Worlds (1986), (pp.11–25).
-> - "Small is Beautiful" EF Schumacher excerpt
+> - “Small is Beautiful” EF Schumacher excerpt